 The Split Screen technique allows two or more video clips to play out simultaneously, each occupying a portion of the screen.

 This multi-narrative approach reflects our multitasking age.
-Whether it’s to show parallel events, contrasting perspectives, or to amp up the visual interest, the split screen effectively captures the viewers’ divided attention in a world of endless stimuli.
+Whether it’s to show parallel events, contrasting perspectives, or to amp up the visual interest, the split screen effectively captures the viewers’ divided attention.

 16. Glitch